18 email marketing performance metrics for improved campaign tracking

 2

-Remove any distractions from your landing page such as the main navigation menu, links to articles and anything else that could direct attention away from the main objective.
+Keep your landing page focused: Remove distractions such as the main navigation menu, links to articles, or anything else that could direct attention away from the main objective.

 -